bordercode/MGIA-e-ambiental/content/post/Unidad_1.md

-El desarrollo conceptual de la noción de valor a transitado diversos enfoque que se han sustentado en escuelas de pensamiento a lo largo de los siglos.
+El desarrollo conceptual de la noción de valor   ha transitado diversos enfoques que se han sustentado en escuelas de pensamiento a lo largo de los siglos.
 Thomas Hobbes en Inglaterra *was very proud of the fact that he had found, in the pleasure-pain calculus, the single underlying spring for all human action*.

-Richard Cumberland (1672) expanded Hobbes's narrow meaning of hedonism into a more general ethical precept.
-By recognizing that our own pleasure and misery is tied up with that of society around us, Cumberland argued, the primary law of nature is not Hobbesian "self-preservation", but rather the preservation of the "common Good of the whole system of rational agents" (Cumberland, 1672: p.16).Para  indagar esta trayectoria conceptual se sugiere estudiar  [escuelas de pensamiento económico](http://www.hetwebsite.net/het/schools/utilitarian.htm).
+**Richard Cumberland** (1672) expanded Hobbes's narrow meaning of hedonism into a more general ethical precept.
+By recognizing that our own pleasure and misery is tied up with that of society around us, Cumberland argued, the primary law of nature is not Hobbesian "self-preservation", **but rather the preservation of the "common Good of the whole system of rational agents"** (Cumberland, 1672: p.16).Para  indagar esta trayectoria conceptual se sugiere estudiar  [escuelas de pensamiento económico](http://www.hetwebsite.net/het/schools/utilitarian.htm).

 A propósito de escuelas del pensamiento y sus divergencias...